 - Respecting Patient Choices – this website provides information on advance care directives.

 - Multilingual resources – Palliative Care Australia produces online resources about end of life care in 21 languages.

-- Palliative Care Knowledge Network – CareSearch - A one-stop online resource for palliative care information, funded by the Australian Government.
+- Palliative Care Knowledge Network – CareSearch - A one-stop online resource for palliative care information.

 - National Palliative Care Service Directory – An online search of organisations that provide palliative care services and support, as well as access to information about these services.